A Nearly-New Vauxhall Monaro Is Worth Almost £25,000, Apparently

 Beyond a limited-slip differential, it had some form of suspension and traction control settings included ‘on’ or ‘off’.
 The interior too was pretty much devoid of any niceties – if you wanted a Monaro, it was for its raw V8 performance.

-A check of its MOT history reveals two fails.
+A check of its MOT history revealed two fails.
 The first was in 2016 for a spongy brake pedal (seemingly since sorted) and the second in 2017 for insufficient washer fluid, which feels like someone could’ve just taken two minutes to fill it up.

 Comments